adrianlarion/useful-sed/README.md

 -----

 # Short Sed Tut (One liners below :arrow_down: )
-#### Sed commands use an adress based on which they operate.
-The adress can be:
+#### Sed commands use an address based on which they operate.
+The address can be:
 1. **Single lines** `sed '10d' file.txt ` - delete line 10
 2. **Line range** `sed '1,10d' file.txt` - delete from line 1 to 10
 3. **Line range2**  `sed '6,$d' file.txt ` - delete from line 6 to end of file ($ is end of file)